MahmoudAdel9/react-quiz-app/README.md

 4. Start the development server:

       npm start

+6. run the server

+      npm run server

-5. Open your web browser and visit `http://localhost:3000` to see the app running.
+7. Open your web browser and visit `http://localhost:3000` to see the app running.
 The page will automatically reload if you make any changes to the source code.

 ## Customizing the Quiz